 For anyone who does not plan to take the initial settlement offer, having an attorney on your side may actually expedite your claim.
 We've handled thousands of car accident cases, so we know what needs to be done, and when.
 Our team can handle the tedious paperwork and gather evidence for you.
 We know the most efficient ways to pursue compensation.
 Our accident lawyers also have the time to follow up when the insurance adjuster tries to wear you down with delay tactics.

 Sometimes, having a strong law firm like Karns & Kerrison on your side will convince an insurer to play fair.
 Facing a successful team of trial lawyers tends to make insurance adjusters less sure of their ability to prevail if a claim goes to court.
 When we can use our reputation to negotiate fair settlements for our clients, the process often goes faster than it might if another firm was taking the lead.

 If I Need Money Now, Should I Just Settle?

 Even if you are worried about the expenses that are already starting to add up, you should never let an insurance adjuster rush you into a settlement.
 They know how desperate accident victims often feel and will try to use this against you.
 However, even if they are giving you reasons you must settle right away, it's best to get an opinion from someone whose job isn't to negotiate the lowest settlement possible.

 We understand most people don't have the financial cushion to handle medical bills, especially when they're temporarily out of work.
 However, hospitals understand car accident victims don't always receive their insurance payouts right away.
 They are prepared to accommodate your needs while you are working things out with an insurer.

 Our attorneys can provide counsel and assistance, so you do not have to worry about medical bills.
 We have worked with many people in your exact situation, and know who to talk to and what to do.
-If you’re not sure whether our help will be enough, we are happy to provide more details in a free consultation.
+If you're not sure whether our help will be enough, our car crash lawyers are happy to provide more details in a free consultation.